grafana/grafana/docs/sources/auth/ldap.md

 Allow sign up should almost always be true (default) to allow new Grafana users to be created (if ldap authentication is ok).
 If set to false only pre-existing Grafana users will be able to login (if ldap authentication is ok).

-> For details on LDAP Configuration, go to the [LDAP Integration]({{< relref "ldap.md" >}}) page.

 <hr>

-# LDAP Authentication

 Grafana (2.1 and newer) ships with a strong LDAP integration feature.
-The LDAP integration in Grafana allows your Grafana users to login with their LDAP credentials.
-You can also specify mappings between LDAP group memberships and Grafana Organization user roles.

 ## Configuration
 You turn on LDAP in the [main config file]({{< relref "configuration.md#auth-ldap" >}}) as well as specify the path to the LDAP specific configuration file (default: `/etc/grafana/ldap.toml`).